Label: BRUKINSA- zanubrutinib capsule

 - Infections that can be serious and may lead to death.
 Tell your healthcare provider right away if you have fever, chills, or flu-like symptoms.

-- Decrease in blood cell counts.
-Decreased blood counts (white blood cells, platelets, and red blood cells) are common with BRUKINSA, but can also be severe.
+- Decrease in blood cell counts (white blood cells, platelets, and red blood cells).
 Your healthcare provider should do blood tests during treatment with BRUKINSA to check your blood counts.

 - Second primary cancers.
 New cancers have happened in people during treatment with BRUKINSA, including cancers of the skin or other organs.
 Your healthcare provider will check you for other cancers during treatment with BRUKINSA.
 Use sun protection when you are outside in sunlight.

-- Heart rhythm problems (atrial fibrillation and atrial flutter).
+- Heart rhythm problems (atrial fibrillation, atrial flutter, and ventricular arrhythmias) that can be serious and may lead to death.
 Tell your healthcare provider if you have any of the following signs or symptoms:

 - your heartbeat is fast or irregular